The Role of Symmetry in Quantum Query-to-Communication Simulation: Introduction

 The functions $f$ constructed for this purpose are composed functions similar to the construction in Figure~\ref{fig: cexample}, except that we are able to use a more general class of functions in place of the outer $\PARITY$ function, and also a more general class of functions in place of the inner $\IP_{\log n}$ functions.
 See Figure~\ref{fig: general_example} and its caption for an illustration and a more precise definition.

 We require some additional constraints on the outer and inner functions.
-First, the approximate degree of $r$ should be $\Omega(n)$.
+First, the approximate degree (see Definition~\ref{defi: adeg}) of the outer function, $r$, should be $\Omega(n)$.
 Second, the discrepancy of $G$ should be small with respect to some ``balanced'' probability distribution (see Definition~\ref{defi: discrepancy} and Definition~\ref{defi: balanced discrepancy} for formal definitions of these notions).

 \begin{theorem}[Informal version of Theorem~\ref{theo: recipe for constructing BCW tight functions}] Let $r : \pmone^n \to \pmone$ be such that $\adeg(r) = \Omega(n)$ and let $G : \pmone^{\log n} \times \pmone^{\log n} \to \pmone$ be a total function.
 Define $f : \pmone^{2n^{2}} \to \pmone$ as in Figure~\ref{fig: general_example}.
 If there exists $\mu: \pmone^{\log n} \times \pmone^{\log n} \to \R$ that is a balanced probability distribution with respect to $G$ and $\disc_{\mu}(G) = n^{-\Omega(1)}$, then